zenstackhq/zenstack-docs/blog/modern-sql-ai/index.md

 ---
 title: 'How Modern SQL Databases Are Changing Web Development - #4 Building AI Applications'
-description: An introduction to how modern SQL databases help us build AI-powered applications.
+description: An introduction to how modern SQL databases are adapting the AI era.
 tags: [ai, database, sql]
 authors: yiming
 date: 2023-12-29
 image: ./cover.png
 ---

-# How Modern SQL Databases Are Changing Web Development - #4 Building AI Applications
+# How Modern SQL Databases Are Changing Web Development - #4 Into the AI Era

 ![Cover Image](cover.png)